ExploitTheLoop/Ddos/README.md

 ## License

-This project is licensed under the MIT License." > README.md
+This project is licensed under the MIT License.